Kavus Torabi: Collaborations with Steve Davis (The Interesting Alternative Show, the Utopia Strong, DJ work)

-Between 2010 and 2018 Torabi co-presented "The Interesting Alternative Show" with former snooker player Steve Davis on Brentwood radio station Phoenix FM.
+Between 2010 and 2018 Torabi co-presented "The Interesting Alternative Show" with Davis on Brentwood radio station Phoenix FM.
 The show focussed largely on experimental, avant-progressive, psychedelic, electronic, folk and rock music with an emphasis on new releases.
 Guests included Daevid Allen, Chris Cutler, Charles Hayward, Bob Drake,The Fierce and the Dead, Sanguine Hum and Stars in Battledress.
 During, and subsequent to, the broadcast of The Interesting Alternative Show, Torabi and Davis worked together presenting live public DJ sets, including an appearance at the 2016 Glastonbury Festival.
+On 9 July 2023, Davis and Torabi DJ'd opening for Blur at Wembley Stadium.

 Torabi and Davis subsequently formed an electronic music band called the Utopia Strong in which Torabi plays guitar and harmonium, Davis plays modular analog synthesizer and Coil associate/Holy Family member Michael J. York plays pipes, drones, synthesizers and electronics.
-Their first album The Utopia Strong was released on 13 September 2019 and has been followed by a series of three live recordings available as digital downloads and limited edition vinyl issues.
+Their first album The Utopia Strong was released on 13 September 2019 and has been followed by a series of live recordings available as digital downloads and limited edition vinyl issues.
 In April 2021 they released the double autobiography Medical Grade Music.
+The book was listed in Louder Than War's 21 Best Music Books of 2021.
+Ainscoe called Torabi and Davis's association "bizarre but unsurprising", with Davis himself being "an aficionado of the psychedelically challenging".